jprzimba/decayservers/README.md

 - Kiper
 - Kornholijo

-# Contributors for Decay Servers
+# Contributors to Decay Servers
 - [Tryller](https://github.com/jprzimba)
 - [frcento](https://github.com/frcento)

-# Know Bugs
+# Known Bugs
-- (7.92) Can't move using mini map, characters (including GOD) can click on the minimap, but cannot move it.
+- (7.92) Can't move using the minimap.
+Characters (including GODs) can click on the minimap, but cannot move through it.

 # Tools
-You can find compatible RME and Dev-Cpp in the release page [here](https://github.com/jprzimba/decayservers/releases/tag/v1.0.0)
+You can find compatible versions of RME and Dev-Cpp on the release page [here](https://github.com/jprzimba/decayservers/releases/tag/v1.0.0).